-Fleetwood seafront stretches around the coastline from Cleveleys following the peninsula into the estuary of the River Wyre, at the bottom end of Morecambe Bay.
+Fleetwood seafront extends from Rossall Beach at Cleveleys.
+It follows the land peninsula into the estuary of the River Wyre, at the bottom end of Morecambe Bay.

 Travel Around Fleetwood Seafront

 In this page, we leave Cleveleys in the south at Rossall School and carry on travelling north around the coastline with the sea on your left.